nileshnmahajan/DataMiningProjects/Recommender/README.md

 the top_actors.txt and top_directors.txt in the `data` directory.

 The file `recommender.py` is the model I used to submit the solution on the leaderboard.
-You only need to run this file to get the final_76_3.txt file.
+You only need to run this file to get the final.txt file.

 ### Other files